Gloria Navarro

 Gloria Maria Navarro (born May 2, 1967) is a United States district judge of the United States District Court for the District of Nevada.
+Her presiding over the Bunkerville standoff received significant media attention.

 Early life and education

 Born in Las Vegas, Nevada, Navarro earned a Bachelor of Arts degree in 1989 from the University of Nevada, Las Vegas and a Juris Doctor from the Arizona State University College of Law (now the Sandra Day O'Connor College of Law) in 1992.
 In 1991, Navarro worked as a legal extern for United States District Judge Philip Martin Pro.

 Career

 In 1993, Navarro worked part-time as a mitigation investigator for a Las Vegas law firm and as a contract law clerk for several organizations.
 From 1994 until 1996, Navarro worked as an associate attorney for a Las Vegas law firm, and she then worked as a sole practitioner in Las Vegas from 1996 until 2001.
 From 2001 until 2004, Navarro served as a Deputy Special Public Defender for Clark County, Nevada.
 Beginning in 2005, she served as a Chief Deputy District Attorney for the Civil Division in the Clark County District Attorney's office.